An Overview of the AC Joint

 The acromioclavicular joint, also known as the AC joint, is located where the clavicle (collarbone) meets the highest point of the acromion (shoulder blade).
 The shoulder AC joint is small and has a limited range of motion, unlike the shoulder joint.
 The AC joint is a critical structure to the shoulder since it is the main connection between the arm and the axial skeleton.
-Dr. Peter Millett, orthopedic shoulder specialist serving the greater Vail, Aspen and Denver, Colorado area, is well-trained and highly experienced at treating orthopedic injuries and sports injuries associated with the acromioclavicular joint.
+Dr. Peter Millett, orthopedic shoulder specialist, is well-trained and highly experienced at treating orthopedic injuries and sports injuries associated with the acromioclavicular joint.

 AC Joint Function